DPhil in Astrophysics

 For this course, the allocation of graduate supervision is the responsibility of the Department of Physics and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.

-Your DPhil offer is based on working with a named supervisor(s), who will meet with you regularly (typically at least weekly).
+Your DPhil offer is based on working with a named supervisor(s), who you will have the opportunity to meet individually with to discuss your project.
 Your supervisor(s) will be your main source of information and advice throughout the course of your research.
 Their responsibilities include giving you early advice about the nature of research and the standard expected, and about planning the framework of your research programme.
 It is likely that you will also be working closely with other members of that supervisor’s group, and sometimes collaborators from other institutes (some of you may even be jointly supervised by an academic from another institute).
 There may be an option to add a co-supervisor if you find yourself working closely with another group member.
 Under exceptional circumstances, a supervisor may be found outside the Department of Physics.

 Assessment